EslamElnajdy/e-commerce/README.md

 # MyStore Project Overview

-MyStore is Angular application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.
+MyStore is Angular application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process. vist the website: https://eslamelnajdy.github.io/e-commerce/

 ## Getting Started